 The Istanbul taxi driver was interviewed by police and released, the Turkish state news agency Anadolu reported.

 The director of the U.S. Central Intelligence Agency, using another acronym for the Islamic State, said he thinks the terror attack “certainly bears the hallmarks of ISIL’s depravity.”

 John Brennan said he wasn’t surprised that ISIS hasn’t said it was responsible.
 The group rarely takes credit for attacks in Turkey.

-“I think what they do is they carry out these attacks to gain the benefits from it in terms of sending a signal to our Turkish partners … and at the same time not wanting to potentially maybe alienate some of those individuals inside of Turkey that they may still be trying to gain the support of,” John Brennan said.
+“I think what they do is they carry out these attacks to gain the benefits from it in terms of sending a signal to our Turkish partners,” he told an audience at the Council on Foreign Relations in Washington, “(and at) the same time not wanting to potentially maybe alienate some of those individuals inside of Turkey that they may still be trying to gain the support of.”

 Those killed at the Istanbul airport had come from all over the world, but most of them were Turkish, including 10 airport employees, TAV Airports CEO Sani Sener said.